Samuel Lambert- BSc (Hons) Quantity Surveying Apprentice

 Why did you choose a degree apprenticeship?

-At the time of making the decision to opt for a degree apprenticeship, I felt as though the experience I would gain from being within the industry throughout my undergraduate course would be invaluable.
+At the time I decided to opt for a degree apprenticeship, I felt that the experience I would gain by working in the industry throughout my undergraduate course would be invaluable.

 Looking back over your time on the apprenticeship so far, how have you found the whole experience?